Gyms

 Read more

-Exercises for Runners
+Exercises for runners

 The gym, often seen as the home of weightlifters and bodybuilders, is actually a treasure trove of resources and equipment for runners.
 Providing a controlled environment where you can fine-tune your running mechanics, build strength and resilience, and proactively tackle any weaknesses.
 Below are four pillars of gym-focused training that could take your running to the next level.

-Strength Training
+Strength training

 Strong muscles are the bedrock of efficient, powerful running.
 Targeted strength training enhances your ability to generate force, maintain proper form, and resist that dreaded fatigue.
 But remember, you’re going for strength here, not bulk!
 Bearing that in mind, perform 4 sets of 4-8 reps with at least 2 minutes recovery between.